 But dig a little deeper, and you’ll find that BCAA supplements are nowhere near as important as some would have you believe.

-Probably the most relevant benefit to anyone who wants more muscle is the fact that BCAAs increase the activity of signaling pathways involved in muscle growth, boosting protein synthesis in muscle tissue .
+Probably the most relevant benefit to athletes, bodybuilders and regular gym-goers wanting more muscle is that BCAAs increase the activity of signaling pathways involved in muscle growth, boosting protein synthesis in muscle tissue .

 Of the three, leucine (pronounced loo-seen) appears to be the most important, serving as both a “trigger” for protein synthesis, as well as a substrate for newly synthesized protein .

 In one 12-day study, participants took either 10 grams of a BCAA supplement or a placebo twice a day (morning and evening) .
-In addition, after an overnight fast, they took a further 20 grams of BCAAs one hour before exercise and again immediately afterwards.
+In addition, after an overnight fast, they took a further 20 grams of BCAAs one hour before hitting the gym and again immediately afterwards.

 There’s also evidence that BCAA supplements can improve the “anabolic hormonal profile” during a period of high-intensity strength training .

 A group of “recreationally active” men was assigned to either a BCAA or placebo group.
 They took the supplement, which contained 3.3 grams of BCAAs and 2 grams of glutamine, for three weeks.
 In the fourth week, they carried on taking the supplement but also lifted weights on four separate occasions.

 Alongside a reduction in markers of protein breakdown, the researchers also found that the testosterone: cortisol ratio – used for studying and preventing overtraining syndrome in various sports – was significantly higher when the men took BCAAs.

 FREE: The Muscle Building Cheat Sheet.
 This is a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
 To get a FREE copy of the cheat sheet emailed to you, please click or tap here.